LoL Universe Indexing and Search

 The bow remained hidden for centuries, unknown, untouched, and all but forgotten, until Noxian invaders attacked the First Lands.
 Two beast hunters—Valmar and his heartlight, Kai—fought against the first wave at the Temple of Pallas.
 Though their courage was great and they drove off the attackers, Kai was mortally wounded, and a grief-stricken Val carried him inside, believing the well's forbidden magic could restore him.

-But the temple held only damnation, and both hunters were consumed by the unleashed power of the darkin within it.
+But the temple held only damnation, and both hunters were consumed by the unleashed power of the Darkin within it.
 The very matter of their bodies was unraveled and bound together again to craft a new body, a body fit to free Varus from his imprisonment.
-What emerged from the well was a gestalt creature, pale and inhumanly beautiful, part human and part darkin.
+What emerged from the well was a gestalt creature, pale and inhumanly beautiful, part human and part Darkin.
 After more than a thousand years, Varus was reborn.

-Even so, the human and darkin elements of this imperfect form are in constant flux, with each managing to wrest control for a short time before being reined in by the other.
+Even so, the human and Darkin elements of this imperfect form are in constant flux, with each managing to wrest control for a short time before being reined in by the other.
 Varus fights to silence the two mortal souls once and for all, and wreak vengeance for the destruction of his race.
-Still, Kai and Val struggle against his malevolent influence, hoping against hope that their love can overcome the darkin’s hatred.
+Still, Kai and Val struggle against his malevolent influence, hoping against hope that their love can overcome the Darkin's hatred.

 How long they can keep Varus conflicted is anyone's guess—but should this sadistic and egotistical killer come to fully dominate his new host, it is certain he will seek to reunite with others of his kind, and reduce all of Runeterra to an ashen wasteland.